 Continuing on, our enemy commander-in-chief and his minions are decidedly not “fallen angels” or dead humans who have somehow “morphed” into demonic beings—as a lot of fiction writing, television shows, and movies have deceived many humans into believing such fanciful notions about their origins.
 They were created “as is” to play specific parts in God’s sovereign, overarching, eternal plans and purposes for his entire creation—just as angels were created “as is” in the same manner and also for God’s eternal, sovereign purposes.

-For a fuller disclosure of Satan’s origin, please see our companion teaching on our web site entitled “Satan: From Beginning To End.”
+For a fuller disclosure of Satan’s origin, please see our companion teaching on this web site titled “Satan: From Beginning To End.”

 The enemy commander and his minions were totally disarmed and soundly defeated by Jesus at the cross-event (actually, perhaps at the time He was born, but that’s somewhat speculative . . . ), and we who are Jesus-believers are engaged in a military mopping up operation against them in order to prepare the earth for the Kingdom of God to be fully established and culminated at Jesus’ second coming as King of kings and Lord of lords.
 Again, in military terms, we are God’s Kingdom militia, using prayer—and skillfully wielding the Bible, and exercising our faith—as power-full offensive weaponry to give us present victories over our enemy and his soldier-minions.